seyit-tekce/Dev.Store/src/Dev.Store.Web/wwwroot/libs/ini/README.md

 ### safe(val)

 Escapes the string `val` such that it is safe to be used as a key or value in an ini-file.
-Basically escapes quotes.
+Multikartally escapes quotes.
 For example

     ini.safe('"unsafe string"')